 The K system is nothing more than using pink noise set to -20dB Integrated LUFS (or RMS) in your DAW and making that equal to a reference volume at your listening position.
 Depending on your room’s volume and personal tolerance, that can range between 70dB-85dB.
 You should aim for a level that feels “comfortably loud”.

 [20230923-This is an old post from 2017, abbreviated and meant to be a companion to the explaination in the video.
 Please keep this in mind while reading.
 Thanks.]

 Pink noise approximates music but without dynamics and harmonic “holes”.
 You don’t want to use regular music because the dimensions of your room will respond to different keys in unique ways.

-You’ll need an SPL meter, any pink noise file, a RMS or EBU-R128 loudness meter and a DAW.
+You’ll need an SPL meter (preferred, or phone app), a pink noise file, an RMS or EBU-R128 loudness meter (Meldaproduction has a free one in their MFreeFXBundle) and a DAW.

 The whole idea is that you want to be listening at the same volume no matter how hot the signal is in your computer.

 The main secret is to keep everything consistent – your levels but also the pink noise file you use, your SPL meter, your listening position and your loudness meter.